borongzhang/back_projection_diffusion/README.md

       ├── /eta
 ```

-Then, scattering data can be generated using the `data_generation.m` scripts.
+Then, scattering data can be generated using the `data_generation.m` script.
-The dimension, size, and frequencies of the perturbations should be specified in the `setup scaling parameters` section.
+The dimension, size, and frequencies of the data should be specified in the `setup scaling parameters` section.
 The generated scattering data will be stored as an HDF5 file with the following structure:
 ```
 scatter.h5/
       ├── /scatter_imag_freq_1